Updated: Jan 2

 The search for novel anti-infectives is one of the most important challenges in natural product research, as diseases caused by bacteria, viruses, and fungi are influencing the human society all over the world.
 Natural compounds are a continuing source of novel anti-infectives.
 Accordingly, curcumin, has been used for centuries in Asian traditional medicine to treat various disorders.
 Numerous studies have shown that curcumin possesses a wide spectrum of biological and pharmacological properties, acting, for example, as anti-inflammatory, anti-angiogenic and anti-neoplastic, while no toxicity is associated with the compound.
 Recently, curcumin’s antiviral and antibacterial activity was investigated, and it was shown to act against various important human pathogens like the influenza virus, hepatitis C virus, HIV and strains of Staphylococcus, Streptococcus, and Pseudomonas.
 Despite the potency, curcumin has not yet been approved as a therapeutic antiviral agent.
 This review summarizes the current knowledge and future perspectives of the antiviral, antibacterial, and antifungal effects of curcumin.

 We suggest our readers read or browse the article.
-Should you also wish, you can also browse their 178 references.
+Should you also wish, you can browse their 178 references.

 Key to cinnamon anti-viral extract found in the Bible, says Israeli researcher